mcrosson/accessible.tips/content/faq/how-this-site-is-hosted-and-managed.md

 Each page of the site is a simple text file containing [markdown](https://en.wikipedia.org/wiki/Markdown) and can be edited with your preferred text editor.

-This site also has two web based content edtiors setup and supported.
-They are very trim in terms of features and can be somewhat fiddly to use on a phone.
-However, they are robust text editors that facilitate text editing directly in the browser with some metadata support.
-These should allow more graphical editing for content managers that prefer a less 'pure text' type of environment.
+This site also has a web based content editor setup.
+It is very trim in terms of features and can be somewhat fiddly to use on a phone.
+Long-term this area of the site will be looked at closer.
+For now it's not supported for editing this site.

 We even tested editing the contents of this website via the main GitHub website.
 It works, it's browser based and a really good option for those that prefer a simple web based text editor environment.